CIRCL/url-abuse/README.md

  - [URL query](https://github.com/CIRCL/urlquery_python_api/) lookup
  - [CIRCL Passive DNS](http://www.circl.lu/services/passive-dns/) lookup
  - [CIRCL Passive SSL](http://www.circl.lu/services/passive-ssl/) lookup
  - Sphinx search interface to RT/RTIR ticketing systems.
-The functionality is disabled by default but this can be used to display information about existing report of malicious URLs.
+The functionality is disabled by default but can be used to display information about existing report of malicious URLs.

 Please note that some of the API services will require an API key.
 The API keys should be located in the root of the URL Abuse directory.